andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Netboot/4-pi-boot.md

 While I am happy to have been able to achieve this, coming from basically zero knowledge beforehand - I do not feel like it seems a very stable process.

+Hacking at the extracted filesystem feels like a good exploratory exercise, but isn't something I'd like to rely to work on long term.

 So next, we'll take what we've learned and try something different...